Overview

 3.9: Third-Party Data Misuse

-• Unclear whether personal information can be deleted from a third party.
+• Unclear whether personal information can be deleted from a third party if found to be misused.

 3.10: Third-Party Service Providers